12. Social HomeBuy

 2.2.4 Where rents are not in line with the published requirements, it could lead to grant being denied or withheld until the rents including housing benefit eligible service charges are brought into line.

 2.3.1 The requirements regarding the applicant’s financial capacity for Social HomeBuy are the same as for shared ownership.

-2.3.2 In considering whether to provide Social HomeBuy Registered Providers (ex RSL or local authority) are expected to have taken in to account the proposed Social HomeBuy receipt and rent income, together with long term operational costs, including the repayment of loan principal and interest, can be met.
+2.3.2 In considering whether to provide Social HomeBuy, Registered Providers are expected to have taken into account the proposed Social HomeBuy receipt and rental income and to ensure that any long term operational costs, including the repayment of loan principal and interest, can be met.
 Any initial revenue deficits should be within the provider’s general capacity.
-The Regulator will monitor the effect of development and the Registered Provider’s (ex RSL or local authority) general financial status.
-Registered Providers (ex RSL or local authority) need to be mindful of the permitted uses under Disposal Proceeds Fund rules (please see DPF guidance) in regards to the proposed application of these receipts.
+The Regulator of Social Housing will monitor the effect of sales on the provider’s housing development plans and general financial status

 3. Scheme administration

-3.1.1 Registered Providers (ex RSL or local authority) providing Social HomeBuy should claim grant from the Agency via IMS.
+3.1.1 Registered Providers providing Social HomeBuy should claim grant from Homes England through its Investment Management System (IMS).
 Claims must not be made in advance of need and should be made following completion of either:

 - Outright sale or

 - Initial share sold and any subsequent shares sold

 4.1.1.
 This section sets out the applicant criteria, details of public sector landlords, and grounds for rejection or suspension of eligibility.